Pokhara: Cable cars

 Annapurna Cable Car takes tourists from Lakeside to Sarangkot and back.
 Another one being built will connect Phewa Lake with World Peace Stupa.
+Both are mostly used for tourism and sightseeing, rather than regular commuting.

 Military

 The Pokhara region has a very strong military tradition with a significant number of its men being employed by the Nepali army.
 The Western Division HQ of the Nepalese Army is stationed at Bijayapur, Pokhara and its Area of Responsibility (AOR) consists of the entire Western Development Region of Nepal.
-The AOR of this Division is 29,398 km2 and a total of 16 districts are under the Division.
+The AOR of this division is 29,398 km2 and a total of 16 districts are under the division.
 The population of the AOR of Western Division is 4,571,013.
 Both the British Army and the Indian Army have regional recruitment and pensioners facilitation camps in Pokhara.
 The British Gurkha Camp is located at Deep Heights in the northeast of the Pokhara city and the Indian Gorkha Pension Camp is on the south-western side of the city, Rambazar.